Are you struggling with whether to write ‘relate to’ or ‘relate with’? This article will cover that, as well as how to use the phrase appropriately.

-As you learned in the previous section, ‘relate to’ and ‘relate with’ each has their own place in the English language.
+As you learned in the previous section, ‘relate to’ and ‘relate with’ each have their own place in the English language.

 In some cases, it’s okay to use ‘relate with’ instead of ‘relate to,’ which we’ve touched on briefly in previous sections.

 Understanding prepositions means knowing exactly what they are.
-A preposition can be defined as a “function word that typically combines with a noun phrase to form a phrase which usually expresses a modification or predication.”
+A preposition can be defined as:

 In simple terms, a preposition is a word or group of words used before a noun, pronoun, or noun phrase to show direction, time, place, location, or spatial relationships or to introduce an object.

 Let’s look at some examples so you know exactly what we mean.

 Prepositions that give direction are words like “onto,” “on,” “into,” and “in.”